-A teaching portfolio should include a variety of documents to provide an accurate record of the courses you teach, the teaching methods you use, your effectiveness as a teacher, and how you assess and improve both your teaching and student learning.
+A teaching portfolio should include various documents to provide an accurate record of the courses you teach, the teaching methods you use, your effectiveness as a teacher, and how you assess and improve your teaching and student learning.

 Every teacher can put together an educational portfolio.
 If you want to stand out, you need to know how to create the perfect teaching portfolio.

-A teaching portfolio will paint a much more complete picture because it contains not only a properly formatted resume and philosophy of education statement.
+A teaching portfolio will paint a much more complete picture because it contains a properly formatted resume and education statement philosophy.
 It should include transcripts, certifications, reference letters, and samples of lesson plans, student work, and assessments to show you are a talented educator.

 Not only is a teaching portfolio a great tool for interviews, but it’s a helpful way to track your personal development.

-The best portfolios will include: title page, table of contents, resume, degrees/certificates, philosophy of education statement, letters of recommendation, formal evaluations, samples of students’ work and assessments, photos of your classroom environment, sample lesson plans, and any research papers, presentations or other professional papers you’ve written.
+The best portfolios will include a title page, table of contents, resume, degrees/certificates, philosophy of education statement, letters of recommendation, formal evaluations, samples of students’ work and assessments, photos of your classroom environment, sample lesson plans, and any research papers, presentations or other professional papers you’ve written.

 The organization of your educational portfolio is another important step.
-Items in your portfolio should be categorized and flow from one item to the next in a logical way.
+Categorize all items in your portfolio to logically flow from one item to the next.
 All of your supporting documents should complement what you’ve written in your philosophy of education statement.
 A teaching portfolio should back up all the claims, beliefs, and teaching methods you write about in your philosophy statement.

 In other words, your philosophy statement is the linchpin of your portfolio.
 That is why it needs to be one of the first documents.
 After your title page and table of contents, your personal information needs to come first.
 Include your resume, teaching credentials, and philosophy statement.
 After your philosophy statement, you will add supporting documents and examples to prove the ideas you presented in your statement are correct.
 I call it evidence of the quality of work you do.

 A teaching portfolio should be selective – not comprehensive!
 It is not merely a folder for putting all of your past teaching work.
-It is meant to display and showcase your most impressive work samples and other documentation to prove your value to a school community is the portfolio’s main purpose.
+Displaying and showcasing your most impressive work samples and other documentation to prove your value to a school community is the portfolio’s main purpose.

 Lastly, your teaching portfolio is a continual work in progress.
 Even though you will present a polished and well-organized portfolio to the interview committee, you will continue to revise your portfolio throughout your teaching career.

-For your educational portfolio to remain truly valid, you will need to continually update it.
+For your educational portfolio to remain truly valid, you will need to update it continually.
 Taking out older and less impressive pieces with newer and better examples of your teaching expertise is the key to your presentation.